AndyRN/devacumen/_posts/2016-05-14-my-current-desktop-pc-build.md

 <b><a href="https://asset.msi.com/resize/image/global/product/product_7_20160309182104_56dff910f1378.png62405b38c58fe0f07fcef2367d8a9ba1/1024.png">MSi GTX 970 - 4GB</a></b>

 I've always been on Nvidia's side of the fence, but there was a lot of controversy surrounding the launch of this card.
 However, I've had nothing but incredible performance from it.
-Saying that, I am only running a 1920x1200 & 1920x1080 monitor setup, whereas the issues only seem to arise when you enter the realms of 4K.
-But hey, we've got the GTX 10 series right around the corner...
+Saying that, I am only running a dual 1080p setup...

 ## RAM